-Mr. Padron has appeared on various radio and TV news outlets including Sky News, BBC Radio 4 World Tonight, BBC Radio 4 Today, BBC Radio London Breakfast, the BBC Two’s Victoria Derbyshire (Dec 2017 appearance), and BBC Radio 4 You and Yours.
+Mr. Padron has appeared on various radio and TV news outlets including Bloomerg Radio, ITV, Sky News, BBC Radio 4 World Tonight, BBC Radio 4 Today, BBC Radio London Breakfast, the BBC Two’s Victoria Derbyshire (Dec 2017 appearance), and BBC Radio 4 You and Yours.

 Mr. Padron has participated in numerous efforts to help improve and reform the UK’s health and social care sector, exemplifying the wise words of Robert Phillips of Jericho Chambers: “The more trusted organisation of the future looks more like a social movement than a traditional hierarchy.
 Leaders – business and civic – need to think and behave like social activists. “

 Mr. Padron is an avid animal lover and enjoys taking his pet parrot out for walks in north west London.
+Mr. Padron is the pet handler of the well-known London cat, Quita the Kitty.
 Mr. Padron is a long-standing advocate of workers’ rights, having worked alongside labour unions since age 15, and is a member of UNISON, the British labour union that covers social care managers and social care workers.

-Ms. García has appeared a number of times on the BBC Two’s Victoria Derbyshire.
+Ms. García has appeared a number of times on the BBC Two’s Victoria Derbyshire and has spoken on BBC Radio 4 You and Yours about home care and the gig economy.
 She was the company’s primary delegate, via invitation, to the Prague European Summit 2018 held in Prague, Czech Republic.

 Ms. García holds a Licenciate in Journalism from the Universidad de Navarra, Spain.
 Ms. García also holds a QCF Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Services (Adults’ Management) (England) from Highfield Qualifications and a Higher Level Apprenticeship in General Adult Social Care from the Federation for Industry Sector Skills & Standards.

 Mrs. Makouli is an expert in end of life care and home care for persons with advanced dementia, focusing especially on the social care servicing of private client / ultra high-net-worth individuals.
-Prior to joining Penrose Care in 2015as a support worker, she was a manager in the hospitality sector.
+Prior to joining Penrose Care in 2015 as a support worker, she was a manager in the hospitality sector.
 Mrs. Makouli was made a senior support worker in August 2017 and deputy manager in May 2018.
-Mrs. Makouli became a manger at Penrose Care in May 2019.
+Mrs. Makouli became a manager at Penrose Care in May 2019.

 Mrs. Makouli has appeared on the BBC Two’s Victoria Derbyshire.
 She is the company’s primary delegate to events of the Recruitment & Employment Confederation.